biancaghiurutan/nexmo-developer/_documentation/conversation/building-blocks/user/create-user.md

 # Create a User

-In this building block you will see how to create a Conversation.
+In this building block you will see how to create a User.

 ## Example